NgiapPuoyKoh/django-blogchat-tech/README.md

 ## Surface Plane

+The goal is to design the page layout and include page elements and links that are familiar.
+The user can figure out how to navigate the application and access featured intuitively with minimal instructions.

 ### Color Scheme, Web Page Components

-The goal is to have a minimalist black and white page layout with a simple theme for a blog.
+A minimalist black and white page layout with a simple theme for a blog is the intent.
 Bootstrap5 standard colors, components, CSS, and built-in responsive-without Sass customization and used to develop the web pages.

 ### Navigation